Skip to main content

 12. Hold the Bride’s Bouquet

-During the wedding ceremony, you will need to hold the bouquet – you may also be asked to give a reading or to be a witness whilst the newlyweds sign the register.
+During the ceremony, you’ll need to hold the bouquet – you may also be asked to give a reading or be a witness while the newlyweds sign the register.

 13. Stand in the Receiving Line